KRLGroup/GraphCW/README.md

 ```

 ## Usage
 Change the _config.yaml_ file to design your own experiments.
+To train the baseline models with standard normalization layers, set the _train_flag_ to True and the _concept_whitening_ flag to False.
+Instead, if you already have a pre-trained baseline, and you want to fine-tune it after replacing the normalization layer with concept whitening layer, set the _train_flag_ to False and the _concept_whitening_ flag to True.
-In order to use concept whitening, you will need to extract the molecular properties from the dataset's molecules.
+In order to use concept whitening, you will need to first extract the molecular properties from the dataset's molecules.
 This can be done by executing the command:
 ```
 python extract_molecular_concepts.py